All That Glitters: The Gold Jewelry of the Etruscans

 This came about at the end of the 19th century when artists began to delve into museums and ethnological collections.
-They were looking for inspiration from “primitive” civilisations so that they could return to the idea of essence and the supposed origins of creative possibilities.
+They were looking for inspiration from “primitive” civilizations so that they could return to the idea of essence and the supposed origins of creative possibilities.

 You can isolate types of figurines quite specifically to time spans and places.
-Some, like “violin types” (see a few paragraphs below) or the early “Plastiras” types, which have long necks (example below) are quite distinct in their form.
+Some, like “violin types” (see a few paragraphs below) or the early “Plastiras” types, which have long necks are quite distinct in their form.

 To be very generalist, at first (in the final Neolithic) we have quite plump figures (like the one below) and then increasingly the figures become more and more naturalistic.

 “Violin types,” for example, have a weird shape that we can’t explain and so we’ve just named it after the object it brings to mind.
-Intriguingly violin type figurines are the most common type of representation of the human body in the Early Cycladic I period.
+Intriguingly, violin-type figurines are the most common type of representation of the human body in the Early Cycladic I period.

 The Parian Marble FAF figurine is minimal and anthropomorphic (as is the Violin-shape figurine above).
 Our FAF from Amorgos is also heavy, so probably not practical to carry around, but it also can’t stand up by itself.
 This may not have been that ridiculous because it’s possible that this figurine was not intended for the living.
-On Amorgos there are lots of cemeteries and many of them contain figurines.
+On Amorgos, there are lots of cemeteries and many of them contain figurines.

 Finally, there is also the lack of legs, and, in fact, deliberately broken legs.
 This is not uncommon.
 On an island called Keros (where there are no settlements) there are two major deposits of figurines, known as the “Keros Hoard”.
 What’s really interesting is that the around 600 figurines are all in fragments and their breakage was deliberate.
-Was this a figurine dumping ground or (more tantalisingly) some kind of ritual activity?
+Was this a figurine dumping ground or (more tantalizingly) some kind of ritual activity?

 Just because they were found in a grave doesn’t mean they were made for the grave.
 It’s still likely that these figurines were part of life.
 Exactly what part is, sadly, unclear.
 A word that might get associated with them is “ritual” – but, if we’re honest, that word is quite opaque and doesn’t really get us any closer.